muzammalrahim/sampleapitask/README.md

 ## Run the Server
-so run python manage.py migrate and run the server python manage.py runserver (before migrate, pleae create migrations file by python manage.py makemigratins) and we will keep track of each migrations later
+Run python manage.py migrate and run the server python manage.py runserver (before migrate, pleae create migrations file by python manage.py makemigrations) and we will keep track of each migrations later

 and hit the url: http://127.0.0.1:8000/